Therapeutic/Adaptive Riding Instructor

 - Once your application has been reviewed and accepted, you will receive a letter via email, authorizing you to participate in the examination.
 This authorization will be valid for one year, during which time you will need to schedule your examination at a Pearson Vue center.
 You can find testing centers near you by going to http://www.pearsonvue.com and searching for the CTRI Certification.

-- Download the CTRI Candidate Handbook for free or purchase a hardcopy to be mailed to you.
+- Download the CTRI Candidate Handbook for free.

 PATH Intl. does not recommend any singular resource or pathway to prepare for certification.
 There are an abundance of resources and training programs available to the public to obtain the necessary competencies.